TheLucas777/ubisoft-api/README.md

 - [Contacts](#-contacts)

 ### 📝 Introduction
-Before using this package, you should know that Ubisoft **does not** provide any official APIs for developers to design and develop their own third-party applications directly.
+Before using this package, you should know that Ubisoft **does not** provide any official API for developers to design and develop their own third-party applications directly.

 So, where exactly do I get the data from?

-The answer is simple; I fetch data by reverse-engineering Ubisoft web APIs (Which do not have any documentation), format, and restructure the responses and eventually return the new data to the user.
+The answer is simple; I fetch data by reverse-engineering Ubisoft web APIs (Which obviously don't have any documentation), format, and restructure the responses and eventually return the new data to the user.

 To access this data, you must provide some Ubisoft accounts (at least one account) which contains email and password to authenticate and work with their APIs.